The Benefits of a Psychology Degree

 Substance Abuse Counselors

 Some psychology programs offer classes in addiction psychology, which can give students a good foundation for pursuing a career in substance abuse counseling.
 Additional education may be required to earn the required credentials and licensure.
 Substance abuse counselors provide interventions to people in recovery from drug and alcohol addiction, helping them to change their behaviors, develop goals, and cope with stressors that might trigger them to use drugs.
 The median salary in this role is $47,660.
+Our Substance Abuse Counseling ranking is a helpful resource for finding strong online options.

 Social Science Research Assistants